 Health insurance is a type of benefit that is offered by a government agency, a private enterprise, or a not-for-profit organization.
 To determine the cost, a provider estimates a population’s collective medical bills and then divides that risk among policy subscribers.
 In theory, insurers know that one individual may experience significant unexpected bills while another may not.
 The cost is then distributed among a group of people in order to make health care relatively cheaper for the greater good of all.
+The scenario of Health Insurance in Bangladesh is discussed further below.

 Prior to the onset of the COVID-19 pandemic, reports from the World Bank denoted that out-of-pocket health expenditures as a percentage of current health expenditures in Bangladesh stood at 74% in 2018 recording an uptick at an annual rate of 1.21% on average from the previous year.
 The incurrence of continually increasing high healthcare expenses amid the COVID-19 pandemic by Bangladeshi citizens now recognizes the need for insurance support, and an overwhelming amount of corporate and individual clients are approaching insurers in search of suitable products.
 Thus far, against a population of over 160 million, Bangladesh has maintained approximately 90,000 life insurance policies and of those, less than 10% of life insurance subscribers have any health coverage.